Library of Glissant Studies

 EXECUTIVE Board

-Associate Project Coordinator, Web Designer: Jeanne Jégousso (Louisiana State University, USA)
+Co-Director and Web Designer: Jeanne Jégousso (Hollins University, USA)

 Advisory Board